inspec/inspec/docs-chef-io/content/inspec/reporters.md

 #### node_uuid

-This will be the node UUID which shows up in Automate.
-You will want to use a single static UUID per node for all your reports.
+This will be the node UUID which shows up in Chef Automate.
+Use a single static UUID per node for all your reports.
+You must specify a `node_uuid` in the Chef InSpec configuration file if running Chef InSpec outside of an audit cookbook or another environment where a `chef_guid` or `node_uuid` is already known to Chef InSpec.

 #### environment